 get-prompt-optimization-job

-Retrieve details of a prompt optimization job by providing its job ID.
+Retrieve prompt optimization job details by job ID.

 Instructions